-If you are unsure whether you are senior enough, then do arrange a quick call with Laura in our team to discuss in more detail.
+If you are unsure whether you are senior enough, then do get in touch to discuss in more detail.

-If in doubt, do apply as research tells us that women tend to apply for opportunities if they fulfill 60% of the criteria while many men may apply if they fulfill 100% of the criteria!
+If in doubt, do apply as research tells us that women tend to apply for opportunities if they fulfil 60% of the criteria while many men may apply if they fulfil 100% of the criteria!

 How many Fellows and alumni are there?

-At present, there are 50 alumni and over 80 Fellows, plus the forthcoming Spring 2021 cohort.
+At present, there are over 200 Fellows, plus the forthcoming Spring 2022 cohort.
 Find out more about some of our previous Fellows here.

 Is it better to do the Fellowship during maternity leave/shared parental leave or afterward?